 iBookAuthor (Apple iBookstore)

-The Nook reader is the second most popular in the US and is offered through Barnes and Noble.
-You can publish to it via their site Nook Press, or through Smashwords or Lulu.
-I only published to it through Lulu, so I can’t comment on the process at Nook Press.
+Barnes and Noble’s Nook reader is the second most popular in the US.
+You can publish to it via their site Nook Press, or through an aggregator.
+I have no experience with the Nook Press platform.

 This is a pay service that will get you on most of the sell channels.
-There is a set up fee for the format (print or digital or both) and also costs to print and ship your books.
-The only upside that I see is bookstore have the ability to stock your book, as returns are accepted.
+There is a set up fee for the format (print or digital or both), as well as printing and shipping costs.
+The upside is bookstore have the ability to stock your book, as returns are accepted.
 However, this benefit does cost you, unlike the other platforms, which have no fees.
+Occasionally they have deals to waive the set up fee for new sign ups, so keep your eyes open for deals if this platform interests you.

 Owned by Ingram, they offer print on demand to full publishing.
 There are set up fees, change fees and a high cost for author copies.
 Like IngramSpark, you can accept returns which would allow a bookstore to order your book.
 Whether they would or not is the question.